 Don't know your IB from your PSLE?
 Past the point where it's acceptable to ask?
 Our trusty guide to school acronyms in Singapore should sort you out.

-If you’re from Singapore, it doesn’t matter whether you’re a new parent whose baby’s just started walking, or a veteran mum who’s had kids in the school system from pre-nursery all the way to university.
-There’s bound to have been a school acronym in the prospectus or in a parents’ letter that’s left you flummoxed.
-Yes, there’s been more important issues to worry about like deciding between sending your child to an international or local school and school fees, but those acronyms have always struck a chord of guilt in you as you reel them off in front of other parents.
+It doesn’t matter whether you’re a new parent whose baby’s just started walking or a veteran mum who’s had kids in the school system from pre-nursery all the way to university.
+There’s bound to be a school acronym in the prospectus, or in a parents’ letter that’s left you flummoxed.
+Yes, there’s been more important issues to worry about, like deciding between sending your child to an international or local school and school fees, but those acronyms have always struck a chord of guilt in you as you reel them off in front of other parents.
 It’s time to drop that sheepish grin – we’re here to educate!
 Bookmark this page for easy access – here’s what PSLE, GCE, MOE, IB (and more!) stand for.

 School acronyms you need to know